crystallabs/tput.cr/README.md

 ## Available methods

-To see the list of available term methods and their aliases, plase see sources or API documentation for file `src/methods.cr` in this shard and file `src/alias.cr` in the shard Terminfo.
+To see the list of available term methods and their aliases, please see sources or API documentation for file `src/methods.cr` in this shard and file `src/alias.cr` in the shard Terminfo.